vippsas/vipps-developers/vipps-getting-started.md

 [Vipps products](https://vipps.no/produkter-og-tjenester/bedrift/)
 for an overview of all Vipps products.

+API keys are available in the Vipps Portal:
-The merchant's registered admin can log in at [portal.vipps.no](https://portal.vipps.no) with BankID and fetch the API keys.
+The merchant's administrator can log in with BankID at [portal.vipps.no](https://portal.vipps.no) and retrieve the API keys under the `Utvikler` menu item.

 All Vipps customers must have a Norwegian organization number, and the customer agreements are signed with BankID.
 Since [portal.vipps.no](https://portal.vipps.no)